Premier League: Stadiums

 As of the 2023–24 season, Premier League football has been played in 61 stadiums since the formation of the division.
 The Hillsborough disaster in 1989 and the subsequent Taylor Report saw a recommendation that standing terraces should be abolished.
 As a result, all stadiums in the Premier League are all-seater.
 Since the formation of the Premier League, football grounds in England have seen constant improvements to capacity and facilities, with some clubs moving to new-build stadiums.
 Eleven stadiums that have seen Premier League football have now been demolished.
-The stadiums for the 2023–24 season show a large disparity in capacity.
-For example, Old Trafford, the home of Manchester United, has a capacity of 74,031 whilst Dean Court, the home of Bournemouth, has a capacity of 11,307.
-The combined total capacity of the Premier League in the 2023–24 season is 787,002 with an average capacity of 39,350.
+The stadiums for the 2026–27 season show a large disparity in capacity.
+For example, Old Trafford, the home of Manchester United, has a capacity of 74,031 whilst Dean Court, the home of Bournemouth, has a capacity of 12,357.

 Stadium attendances are a significant source of regular income for Premier League clubs.
 For the 2022–23 season, average attendances across the league clubs were 40,235 for Premier League matches with an aggregate attendance of 15,289,340.
 This represents an increase of 19,109 from the average attendance of 21,126 recorded in the Premier League's first season (1992–93).
 However, during the 1992–93 season, the capacities of most stadiums were reduced as clubs replaced terraces with seats in order to meet the Taylor Report's 1994–95 deadline for all-seater stadiums.
 The 2022–23 season also set a competition record for total attendance with more than 15 million spectators, with average attendance also reaching record levels, surpassing the previous record of 39,989 set in the 2021–22 season, which in turn broke an over 70-year-old record set in the 1948–49 season.

-In October 2024 it was reported that the government is planning to grant the independent regulator authority to stop Premier League clubs from selling their stadiums to affiliated or third-party companies.
+In October 2024, it was reported that the government is planning to grant the independent regulator authority to stop Premier League clubs from selling their stadiums to affiliated or third-party companies.